Each Step its Own AI

 Our Current Classifiers

-Due to our African roots, we offer both a general sub-Saharan species classifier and a more-specialised southern-African classifier for your use within TrapTagger.
-However, we are in the process of expanding this offering to include a general European species classifier, and a first-generation South-American classifier.
+At present, we offer the following regional species classifiers: a general sub-Saharan classifier, a more-specialised southern-African classifier, a general European classifier, and a central/southern-American classifier.
+Additionally, we have both a south-east Asian and an Australian classifier in development.
 If you have a database of annotated camera trap images from these regions (or anywhere else for that matter), we ask you to please share this with us to help improve the performance of these classifiers and help the community at large.

 We Can Train One For You!